MGH-LMIC/CXR-autolabeling/README.md

 ## Data & Result sharing
-- You can access the data and results from https://github.com/MGH-LMIC/AutoLabels-PublicData-CXR-PA.git
+- We share the data and results of the autolabeling method to https://github.com/MGH-LMIC/AutoLabels-PublicData-CXR-PA.git:

          * Platinum labels for 490 external public datasets (platinum_label_<abnormal feature>.csv)

          * Automatic labels applied to posteroanterior (PA) images in CheXpert (n=224,316), MIMIC (n=377,110), and NIH (n=108,948)